infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 * It is likely that children living in institutions have had little experience with objects such as toys, balls, and puzzles that are used in these evaluations.
 It is possible that this unfamiliarity can influence assessment results.
 * a weak relationship between play and cognition could also indicate that moderating variables, such as motivation, sense of security, or motor behaviours, were influencing this relationship.
 * Conversely, if institutionalized children demonstrated play behaviours that highly corresponded with standardized measures, it may offer practitioners alternatives during challenging assessments.

+## Policy recommendations
+- [^4]Recommendations to improve play opportunities in low resource settings:
+	* In schools, the need to support social and emotional learning and healthy child development must be held alongside the need to increase academic scores.
+Otherwise, school engagement might suffer and efforts at creating a better-prepared generation might fail.
+	* Supervised after-school programs can be critical to children who live in communities where outside playing might be dangerous or unsupervised.
+	* Community-based programs that offer a wide variety of services, ranging from homework assistance to athletic programs and from character development to the creative arts can contribute heavily to the positive development of youth.
+	* Keeping school facilities open for use by community families in the evenings and on weekends when they are usually closed may increase engagement in these activities.

 # Children with Chronic Conditions